Amish chocolate chip cookies

 - Mix oil, butter, and sugars.
 Beat until creamy.

-- Add eggs.
+- Add eggs and vanilla.
 Beat well.

 - Stir in the chocolate chips.